 Here’s a concrete example.
 One key indicator of a valued partner is their relationship to the end-user.
 Do they have more customers who are primed to buy?
 In some cases, this indicator either isn’t considered by CEOs, or is undervalued.
 This article isn’t meant to prescribe fault.
 It’s meant to show that there is no easy answer to the valuation process.
 It is truly unique to each business and certainly not industry specific.
-This is where the Partner Attractiveness Tool comes into play.
 Proper usage can provide much value to your organization.

 With indirect selling channels, it’s tempting to leave the partners to their own devices.
 Heck, you’ve got warm bodies selling your products or services.
 Many CEOs think that it’s better to have this than no partner at all.